 Take a look at this photo in a pot with three other top sous vide cookers.
 Joule somehow puts so much power and features into a little package (like Apple):

-The Joule is only 27 cm tall and just over 5 cm in diameter.
+The Joule is only 27 cm/~11 inches tall and just over 5 cm/2 inches in diameter.
 There are two versions of the Joule, a stainless steel one and an All White one.
 Take a look, which one do you think is more elegant and/or modern?

 Lots of Power

-The Joule sous vide cooker brings the heat with its 1100 Watts of power.
-That allows you to heat up to 20 liters of water in an open pot, or 40 liters (~10.5 gallons) in a closed sous vide container with lid.
+The Joule brings the heat with its 1100 Watts of power.
+That allows you to heat up to 20 liters of water in an open pot, or 40 liters / ~10 gallons of water in a closed sous vide container with lid.

 Why does 1100 watts of power matter that much?
-Fast water heating.
+Fast heating to your target temperature for the hot water you need.

 The Joule can heat the water to your desired temperature more quickly, so you’re able to get cooking faster.
 It won’t bring down your cooking time as sous vide is cooking at low temperatures for long periods of time, but you’re waiting around for a lot less time for your water to heat up.